-ENG.1.2.11.2 Recommendations with regard to the examination of the research product in a master's or doctoral degree
+ENG.1.2.11.2 Recommendation relating to the examination of the research product

-- a) In accordance with General Academic Rule 4.11.5.1., an examiner may recommend that a research product - Be accepted unconditionally: Smaller typographical errors for instance typo errors, spelling errors, grammatical errors, etc. can be included in this option. - 2.
-Be accepted on condition that specified revisions be made to the satisfaction of the supervisor:
+- a) In accordance with General Academic Rule 4.11.5.1 and Rule 5.11.5.1., an examiner may recommend that a research product - 1. be accepted unconditionally;

+Smaller typographical errors for instance typo errors, spelling errors, grammatical errors, etc. can be included in this option.

+2. be accepted on condition that specified revisions be made to the satisfaction of the supervisor;